purple-chili/purple-chili.github.io/docs/data-types.md

     - `time` data type only ranges from 00:00:00.000000000 to 23:59:59.999999999
     - `timestamp` stores as nanoseconds since Unix epoch (1970-01-01T00:00:00Z)
     - `date` stores as days since Unix epoch (1970-01-01)
+    - series has more types than the atomic type, see [Casting](#casting) for more details.

 ## Collection Types